grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ### The `data` variable

 What should I assign to the `data` variable?
-Time to think about how much does the `DataDispatch` need to know about the data it needs to push through the channel.
+Time to think about how much the `DataDispatch` needs to know about the data it pushes through the channel.
 I decide that `DataDispatch` should work with any data -- its purpose is to manage the connection after all -- it does not need to read or manipulate the data to do this.
 Someone, somewhere, probably needs to validate this data, but I decide that if I added validation logic to the `DataDispatch`, it would break the single-purposeness.
-So I push validation further to the `Channel` interface, as whether a channel can accept the data or not depends on the actual implementation of sending logic.
+So I push validation further to the `Channel` interface, as the decision to accept the data or not depends on the actual implementation of sending logic.
 Thus, I define the `data` variable in my Statement as just `Any.Array<byte>()`:

 ```csharp
 [Fact] public void